 This course expands students’ knowledge and skills gained in database management courses and looks in depth at business intelligence methods and technologies.
 The course examines the entire business intelligence life cycle, including system architecture design, data processing, modeling, warehousing, online analytical processing and reporting.
 Case studies of organizations using these technologies to support business intelligence gathering and decision-making are examined.
 This course also provides hands-on experience with state-of-the-art business intelligence methods and tools.

 Prerequisite(s): Instructor's permission (specific courses may be required for particular topics)

-Offers a structured opportunity for exploring new business applications of emerging hardware or software technologies.
-Requires active student participation in developing and presenting course materials.
+This course offers a structured opportunity for exploring new business applications of emerging hardware or software technologies.
+It requires active student participation in developing and presenting course materials.